All Episodes

 Imagine no nuclear weapons.

-Remember, they they supported unilateral disarmament.
+Remember, they supported unilateral disarmament.

-This is not a new democratic principle or idea here.
+This is not a new Democratic principle or idea here.

 And this is where their focus is.

-Three days they're trotting out Michael Cohn, except the two days about Russia are going to be behind closed doors.
+Three days, they're trotting out Michael Cohn, except the two days about Russia are going to be behind closed doors.

 They talk about President Trump.